Dasharo/docs/README.md

 mkdocs serve
 ```

-By default, it will host a local copy od documentation at:
+By default, it will host a local copy of documentation at:
 `http://0.0.0.0:8000/`.

 If the following error occurs `OSError: [Errno 98] Address already in use`, try